- HSDPA mobility handling with the serving HS-DSCH cell change (see HSDPA mobility handling with the Serving HS-DSCH Cell Change)

 Selecting the serving HS-DSCH cell from the candidates

-The cell that has the best DL CPICH Ec/No is chosen as the serving HS-DSCH cell.
+Priority one: | The cell that has the best DL CPICH Ec/No is chosen as the serving HS-DSCH cell. |

-Note that if the HSDPA Dynamic Resource Allocation is inactive in the RNC, the cell that already has HSDPA power allocated is given the highest priority for selection of the serving HS-DSCH cell.
+Priority two: | The cell that has the next best DL CPICH Ec/No (first 2nd and then 3rd best) is chosen as the serving HS-DSCH cell.
+Note that if the HSDPA Dynamic Resource Allocation is inactive in the RNC, the cell that already has HSDPA power allocated is given the highest priority for selection of the serving HS-DSCH cell. |

 If HS-DSCH allocation fails, the next best cell, in accordance with the priorities above, is attempted.
 If none of the cells in the active set can be chosen as the serving HS-DSCH cell, or if all the attempted allocations of the HS-DSCH are unsuccessful, a DCH is scheduled.